 The length of a submission is limited to 7,000-10,000 words including notes and bibliography.
 We also accept book reviews.
 A book review should be around 500-1,000 words.

 - Ensure all figure and table citations in the text match the files provided

 - Graphical Abstracts / Highlights files (where applicable)

 3.3 Writing your paper

 The SAGE Author Gateway has some general advice and on how to get published, plus links to further resources.

 When writing up your paper, think about how you can make it discoverable.
 The title, keywords and abstract are key to ensuring readers find your article through search engines such as Google.
 For information and guidance on how best to title your article, write your abstract and select your keywords, have a look at this page on the Gateway: How to Help Readers Find Your Article Online

 The journal’s policy is to have manuscripts reviewed by two expert reviewers.
-Journal of Eurasian Studies utilizes a double-blind peer review process in which the reviewer and authors’ names and information are withheld from the other.
+Journal of Eurasian Studies utilizes a double-anonymize peer review process in which the reviewer and authors’ names and information are withheld from the other.
 All manuscripts are reviewed as rapidly as possible, while maintaining rigor.
 Reviewers make comments to the author and recommendations to the Editor-in-Chief who then makes the final decision.

 The Editor or members of the Editorial Board may occasionally submit their own manuscripts for possible publication in the journal.
 In these cases, the peer review process will be managed by alternative members of the Board and the submitting Editor / Board member will have no involvement in the decision-making process.